fusion94/fusion94.org-v2/_drafts/conservation-and-hunting.md

 ##### Status

+> info ""
-It’s been in the House Subcommittee since March 2017 although [S. 593](https://www.congress.gov/bill/115th-congress/senate-bill/593) appears to be an identical bill currently before the Senate.
+> It’s been in the House Subcommittee since March 2017 although [S. 593](https://www.congress.gov/bill/115th-congress/senate-bill/593) appears to be an identical bill currently before the Senate.

 [HR 2591](https://www.congress.gov/bill/115th-congress/house-bill/2591) - ***The Modernizing The Pittman-Robertson Fund For Tomorrow’s Needs Act of 2017***